World Book Capital: World Book Capital Cities commitment

 UNESCO and the Advisory Committee assist the chosen capital in the planning and implementation of its activity programme during the two years prior to its mandate as World Book Capital.
-The city is required to facilitate possible evaluation audits implemented on UNESCO’s request.
-If the work doesn’t meet the panel’s expectations, the Advisory Committee may withdraw the title from the city at any time during the monitoring phase, with one month’s notice.
+The city is required to facilitate possible evaluation audits implemented on UNESCO's request.
+If the work doesn't meet the panel's expectations, the Advisory Committee may withdraw the title from the city at any time during the monitoring phase, with one month's notice.

 The city authorities also agree to support the administrative work of the World Book Capital Secretariat by gathering financial contributions from potential donors or participating in the development of fundraising strategies.

-World Book Capitals Cities

-Nominated World Book Capitals
+Cities designated World Book Capitals

 The following cities have been designated as World Book Capitals:

 Madrid 2001

-Madrid is the first city to be awarded the title of the “World Book Capital”.
+Madrid was the first city to be awarded the title of the "World Book Capital".
 The Spanish capital took the initiative of creating this title and its first events.
 Numerous activities, around the theme of the popularisation of books and reading, were organised by different companies and organisations which collaborated to support the event.
-The existing Spanish Bookfair LIBER used Madrid’s World Book Capital status as its theme for the year.
-During the year, the mountain “La Puerta de Alcalà” was covered with books.
+The existing Spanish Bookfair LIBER used Madrid's World Book Capital status as its theme for the year.
+During the year, the mountain "La Puerta de Alcalà" was covered with books.